Mindfulness. A life-transforming mind-maintenance tool for understanding and experiencing life in the present moment.

 Conditions that may be helped using Mindfulness.

 Teaching Mindfulness is my mind-maintenance ‘ going home present’ to clients dealing with a wide range of difficulties.
-It’s something to take away from the therapy to use throughout the rest of your life, to retain control of thoughts and feels which cause difficulty.
+It’s something to take away from the therapy to use throughout the rest of your life, to retain control of thoughts and feelings which cause difficulty.
 You can read about all the problems for which I teach mindfulness on my Concerns & Issues pages, but certain conditions benefit from its use in particular.

 By learning to experience and consider life ‘in the present’, many people suffering from depressive conditions are able to acquire a practical and life-changing tool with which to observe and explore their experience without falling prey to its negative influence.